pdji1602003/pricing-page/README.md

 # pricing-page

 ## Disclaimer:
-The files that are stored in this repository is the webpage I coded entirely based on [CHAKIT's pricing page](https://pusher.com/chatkit/pricing).
+The design of this webpage is entirely based on [CHAKIT's pricing page](https://pusher.com/chatkit/pricing).
 I coded everything up from scratch and I did this only to practice my HTML and CSS skills.
 **All design credits belong to [PUSHER](https://pusher.com/).**
+Also please note that I swapped out the image used on CHAKIT's pricing page with the one from Unsplash.
 Should there be any issues, please feel free to contact me.

 ## Why I chosen this webpage to practice?